Legacy debt incurred intentionally

 Two shipping containers resting on a “spine car”

-Two shipping containers resting on a “spine car.”
-Spine cars are a kind of rail car used for shipping containers.
+Two shipping containers resting on a “spine car,” a kind of rail car used for shipping containers.
 The container on the left is a so-called tank container, used for bulk cargo.
-Various types of tank containers are available for transporting different types of cargo.
-Bulk cargoes include wine, oils, ammonia, and even cryogenic liquids.
-The steel frame around the tank provides compatibility with the standard container profile.
-That profile makes the tank compatible with equipment built to handle standard shipping containers.
-It functions as an interface between the tank and the container-handling equipment.
+Various types of tank containers are available for transporting different types of cargo, such as wine, oils, ammonia, and even cryogenic liquids.
+The steel frame around the tank provides compatibility with the standard container profile, which makes the tank compatible with equipment built to handle standard shipping containers.
+This functions as an interface between the tank and the container-handling equipment.
 Photo (cc) Mr Snrub at the English language Wikipedia

 Since the 1970s, modular design of systems has been de rigueur in both software and hardware.
-More than that, modularization has demonstrated that it’s an essential feature of maintainable, adaptable, and extensible systems [Parnas 1979] [Sullivan 2001].
-And we now understand that modularization is a foundational attribute of loose coupling in systems.
-Loose coupling enables system designers and maintainers to work in parallel, with independence.
-Independent parallelism renders systems economical at levels of complexity beyond what is achievable with tighter coupling [Orton 1990].
+More than that, modularization has been demonstrated to be an essential feature of maintainable, adaptable, and extensible systems [Parnas 1979] [Sullivan 2001].
+And we now understand that modularization is a foundational attribute of loose coupling in systems, which enables system designers and maintainers to work in parallel, with independence, on system elements, rendering systems economical at levels of complexity beyond what is achievable with tighter coupling [Orton 1990].

 Eliminating duplication is one reason why modularization reduces maintenance and enhancement costs.
-Modularization enables system designers to create a single system element that provides needed functionality to many other parts of the system.
-Because there is then only one copy of the system element that provides that capability, adapting it in response to new needs, or to correct defects, need be done only once.
+Modularization enables system designers to create a single system element that provides needed functionality to other parts of the system.
+Because there is then only one system element that provides that capability, adapting it in response to a new need, or to correct a defect, need be done only once.

 That’s a big deal.
-If we provided that capability through multiple system elements, and we needed to adapt it, adaptation would be necessary for each of those elements.
-Moreover, the multiplicity of elements opens the possibility that we might not perform that adaptation consistently.
-That could create further problems.
+If that capability were provided in multiple system elements, adaptation would be necessary for each of those elements.
+Moreover, the multiplicity of elements opens the possibility that adaptation might not be performed consistently, which could create further problems.
 Eliminating duplication is a most useful property of modularization.

 Modularization provides many other advantages.
 For example, modularization shortens time-to-market for new capabilities.
 When extending the system by adding new capability, we sometimes need access to capabilities present in existing modules.
-We can access those capabilities easily in modularized systems, because those modules are already in a form that makes access easy.
+In modularized systems, since those modules are already in a form that permits invocation by system components, we can access them easily.
 We have no need to recreate them for the new capability we’re implementing.
 They exist, and they’re already tested and ready to go.
 In this way, modularization shortens time-to-market for new capability.

 Modularization has a dark side

-It’s a bit of a story to show illustrate the dark side of modularization.
-Let’s give a name to the modular system element for which we’ve removed all duplicates.
+It’s a little bit of a story to show how the dark side of modularization works, so let’s give a name to the modular system element whose duplicates have been excised.
 Since it’s now unique, I’ll call that modular system element “U.” Any system element that interacts with U is now indirectly coupled to every other system element that interacts with U. And that’s where the trouble comes in.

-Instead, we found a way to extend U in a less elegant, less maintainable, but still reliable way that doesn’t disturb U’s existing clients, and does meet N’s needs.
-We do that instead, promising ourselves that we’ll go back someday, when we have approval for the time and resources we need.
-Then we would “fix” U so that it serves both its existing clients and N in the “correct” way.
+So instead, we found a way to extend U in a less elegant, less maintainable, but still reliable way that doesn’t disturb U’s existing clients, and does meet N’s needs.
+We do that instead, promising ourselves that we’ll go back someday, when we’re granted the time and resources, and “fix” U so that it serves both its existing clients and N in the “correct” way.

 When would demodularization help?